My Year In Music

 Brian Eno – Music For Installations

 Brian Eno's Music for Airports was one of my first ambient albums and a staple of early 90s chill room sessions.
-As I’ve collected and explored the vast word of Eno, I marvel at the range and impact he's made on so much of the music I love.
+As I’ve collected and explored the vast world of Eno, I marvel at the range and impact he's made on so much of the music I love.
 From Roxy Music to Grace Jones, Robert Fripp to David Bowie — he’s the wizard behind the curtain for some of the most interesting moments of contemporary music.

 Music For Installations, released in 2018, is a collection of music pieces created by Eno for site-specific installations as early as 1985.
 It’s a trove of conceptually deep, blissful soundscapes—each with a backstory that greatly expands the listening experience.